cda-tum/mqt-core/extern/dd_package/README.md

 For more information, please visit [iic.jku.at/eda/research/quantum_dd](http://iic.jku.at/eda/research/quantum_dd).

 If you have any questions feel free to contact us using [iic_quantum@jku.at](mailto:iic_quantum@jku.at).

+The old version of this package which does not use namespaces or class can be found in the branch `non-oop`.

 ## Usage